 Family Promise Clubs

 Family Promise Clubs are groups in our local high schools that educate youth on the social issue of family homelessness and engage them in purposeful volunteering with our guest families.
-The following high schools are currently participating: Bedford, Dover-Sherborn, Natick, Needham, Newton Country Day, Walnut Hill School for the Arts, Wayland, and Wellesley.
+The following high schools are currently participating: Dover-Sherborn, Natick, Needham, Newton Country Day, The Rivers School, St. Mark’s School, Walnut Hill School for the Arts, Wayland, and Wellesley.
 If you want to form a club at your school, let us know and we would love to help you get started!